Hounded (The Walking Dead): Prison

-Rick, still trying to cope with the death of his wife, Lori, after childbirth, is alone in the prison boiler room where she had died when the phone rings.
+Rick, still trying to cope with the death of his wife Lori, after childbirth, is alone in the prison boiler room where she had died when the phone rings.
 He answers it to hear the voice of Amy telling him she is in a safe place and will call back later.
-Later, a second call from Jim asks him to explain his justification for killing other people and berates him for refusing to talk about Lori's death before dropping the call.
+A second call from Jim asks him to explain his justification for killing other people and berates him for refusing to talk about Lori's death before dropping the call.
 A third call from Jacqui draws Rick to try to explain his refusal to talk about Lori's death.
-Finally, the last call is from Lori; realization dawns on him that these calls have come from those that have died, and all imagined as part of his grief.
-He leaves the boiler room, cleans himself up, and goes to join the rest of the group, seeing his daughter for the first time since he saw Maggie carry her into the yard after she was born.
+Finally, the last call is from Lori; it dawns on him that these calls have come from those who have died, and all have been imagined as part of his grief.
+He leaves the boiler room, cleans himself up, and joins the group, seeing his daughter for the first time since he saw Maggie carry her into the yard after she was born.

-Rick spots Michonne waiting patiently outside with supplies for the newborn, the walker guts she was covered in masking her presence from the walkers that surround the prison.
-Inside, Daryl, Oscar, and Carl, are clearing out walkers when Daryl spots one with Carol's knife in it, who they thought had died in the previous walker infestation.
-Seeing a secured door nearby, Daryl psyches himself up to confront Carol as a walker, only to open it and discover Carol inside, exhausted but alive.
+Rick spots Michonne waiting patiently outside with supplies for the newborn, covered in masking her presence from the walkers who surround the prison.
+Inside, Daryl, Oscar and Carl are clearing out walkers when Daryl spots one with Carol's knife in it.
+They had thought Carol had died in the previous walker infestation.
+Seeing a secured door nearby, Daryl psyches gets the nerve to confront Carol as a walker, but opens it to discover Carol inside, exhausted but alive.
 He carries her back to the cells.

 Reception

 Critical response

 Zack Handlen, writing for The A.V.
-Club, rated the episode an A− on an A to F scale.
-Of the multiple storylines weaved in this episode, he felt that Rick's was the strongest and Andrea's the weakest, but also noted that Andrea has become "more interesting" with her confession about enjoying the fights from the previous episode.
+Club, rated the episode an "A−" on a scale of A+ to F. Of the multiple storylines weaved in the episode, he felt that Rick's was the strongest and Andrea's the weakest, but also noted that Andrea has become "more interesting", with her confession about enjoying the fights from the previous episode.

 Ratings

-Upon its initial broadcast on November 18, 2012, "Hounded" was watched by an estimated 9.21 million viewers, decreasing in roughly a million viewers from the previous episode.
+On its initial broadcast on November 18, 2012, "Hounded" was watched by an estimated 9.21 million viewers, decreasing in roughly a million viewers from the previous episode.